Key Stage Three

 This qualification in Mathematics encourages students to develop confidence in, and a positive attitude towards, mathematics and to recognise the importance of mathematics in their own lives and to society.
 This qualification prepares students to make informed decisions about the use of technology, the management of money, further learning opportunities and career choices.

-This Edexcel GCSE in Mathematics A qualification requires students to:
+This OCR GCSE in Mathematics A qualification requires students to:

 • Develop knowledge, skills and understanding of mathematical methods and concepts, including: